 - Create a membership content website with paid access to things like music and online lessons.

 - Create a subscription box website or add subscription sales to your standard collection.

 - Market your photography, art, or graphic design services using designs with visual impact.

 - Promote events, send invites, take reservations and RSVPs, and sell tickets online.

 - Sell products and services on Instagram using Squarespace’s direct integration.

-- Easily build email lists and marketing emails using Squarespace’s built-in tools.
+- Easily build email lists and implement email marketing strategies using Squarespace’s built-in tools.

 In terms of multichannel sales, Squarespace’s ecommerce website builder doesn’t match Shopify.
 For one, you can’t directly integrate with Amazon, eBay, and other sales channels, and you don’t get perks like built-in shipping label printing or a Facebook Shop integration.